 Prerequisite, H.E.
 98 or equivalent.
-Dietaries for families of various income levels are planned.
-Emphasis is given to recent developments in human nutrition.
-A review of the fundamentals of human nutri-tion is made.
-The diet of the young child both in group feeding situations and in relation to the diet of the family is studied.
-Ten hours laboratory experience arranged per quarter.
+A review of the fundamentals of human nutrition is made.
+Emphasis given to recent developments in human nutrition.
+Dietaries for average American families of various income levels planned.
+The diet of the young child in relation to the diet of the family is studied.
+Ten hours laboratory experiences arranged per quarter.

-FAMILY RELATIONSHIPS.
+180. FAMILY RELATIONSHIPS.
 Three hours credit.

-The relationship of the individual to his human contacts and the establishment of the successful American home are studied.
+The relationship of the individual to his human contacts and the establishment of the successful American home are studied. §183.
 HOME NURSING.
-(Credit may be obtained in Health and §183.
-Physical Education or Home Economics.)
+(Credit may be obtained in Health and Physical Education or Home Economics.)
 Two hours credit.

-- For description of this course, see page 133. - 187.
-INSTITUTION MANAGEMENT.
+187. INSTITUTION MANAGEMENT.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)

 The organization and management of various types of institutions.
 Specific emphasis is given to problems of personnel, the physical plant, and efficient work schedules.
-The food service areas of each institution are selected for study.
+The food-service areas of each institution are selected for study.